 There are thousands of non-profits that you can choose to give to, and the process of selecting which organization to support can feel like a daunting task.
 Fortunately, several organizations conduct extensive research in order to determine which charities will most effectively use your money to help the world’s neediest people.

 Through his contacts with GiveWell, Giving What We Can and others, Peter Singer has developed a list of the world’s most effective charities — effective in getting funds to those who most need support, and effective in using the funds most meaningfully to establish sustainable alleviation of poverty:

 While the majority of Americans think that the United States gives too much in foreign aid, most feel that between 5 to 10% of government spending should go to such overseas aid!
 In other words, most people want to “cut” foreign aid spending to a level around 5 to 10 times greater than what the United States actually spends on it (See Peter Singer, The Life You Can Save, pp. 33-35).

 Only five countries have reached the 0.7% target so far: Denmark, Luxembourg, the Netherlands, Norway and Sweden, with the United Kingdom and Finland almost there.
-Other countries, such as Germany or Australia, are only halfway there –- but they are ramping up their efforts towards the target.
+Other countries, such as Germany or Australia, are only halfway there — but they are ramping up their efforts towards the target.

-The Nobel-prize winning social scientist Herbert Simon estimates around 90% of what people earn is based upon their social capital — the places, networks, and opportunities that make up their present circumstances.
+The Nobel prize winning social scientist Herbert Simon estimates around 90% of what people earn is based upon their social capital — the places, networks, and opportunities that make up their present circumstances.
 Without stable institutions like efficient banks, a reliable police force, functioning schools and fair criminal justice systems, it is very difficult to compete on a global scale.

 The American investor and philanthropist Warren Buffett acknowledges that he would not have acquired his own wealth without certain necessary conditions: “If you stick me down in the middle of Bangladesh or Peru, you’ll find out how much this talent is going to produce in the wrong kind of soil.”
 Without stable infrastructures, it will be difficult if not impossible to rise above poverty, no matter how hard you work or how talented you are (See Peter Singer, The Life You Can Save, p.
 26).